jtsiomb/dos_demo_framework/README.md

 See example screen in `src/parts/example.c` to see how to write a demo part, and `scr_init` in `src/screen.c` to see how to register it with the demosystem.

+Note that all GL-like 3D pipeline features have limitations in comparison with OpenGL.
+For instance Z-buffering is not implemented due to performance considerations, and you need to z-sort before you draw instead.
+See `3dgfx/3dgfx.h` to see what's available, and how to use it.

 License
 -------